Fix QuickBooks Error 6000 83 When Creating & Restoring Company File

 Step 3: Check your hosting settings

 Sometimes Database Server Manager can reset the hosting settings on your workstations.
-If this happens to your system, then go with the steps of “Solution 1: Turn off hosting on your workstations” from window server section,
+If this happens to your system, then go with the steps of “Solution 1: Turn off hosting on your workstations” from the window server section,

 Step 4: Move your company file